anishk74/Movie-Recommender/README.md

 ![](img/output.png)

-The above plot shows the loss incurred by the model with iteration.
+The above plot shows the loss of the model with iteration.